 After the G20 police spy operation that razor-hacked the activist scene(s) here in South-Eastern Ontario, it would be pretty difficult for any one of us who’d had close encounters with Bindo Showan or Brenda Carey to deny the similarities in behaviour.
-Even those reading from afar could identify the common manipulations abused to exploit people.
+Even those reading from afar could identify the common manipulations used to exploit people.

 Foolish indeed would it be to suggest everyone who does this must be a cop.
 Effortless would it be for police to use these subtle approaches: Because these habitual behaviours are both so very common, and also so very rarely addressed or called out by members of collectives or organizations, it makes it easy-peasy for anyone who wants to take over to do so.
-All one has to do is experience that few consequences exist for these behaviours and they are in like, well, Flynn, unfortunately.
+All one has to do is observe how few consequences exist for these behaviours and they are in like, well, Flynn, unfortunately.

 Another thing we see a lot of is when folks make it clear that they are experts on a particular topic by using a lot of out-of-reach jargon (or any wording that is largely inaccessible to the demographic involved in the organisation).
 Let’s say that a group has formed in an effort to address food security issues in a city’s urban core: If one member of the group continually uses wording that they’ve gleaned through years of academic experiences (e.g. homogenization, phytopathogenic, biodiversity, etc.), it will likely isolate and confuse some members of the group who have never been able to pursue the topics in an academic sense.
-This is a great way of ensuring one’s specialization on a topic makes them uniquely powerful, and their energy something of great value to members who may not know as much on the topic.
+This is a great way of ensuring one’s privileged specialization on a topic makes them uniquely powerful, and their energy something of great value to members who may not know as much on the topic.
 When these dynamics have been established, that person can have more power and control within the collective because others will begin to “look up to” them.

 "…using academic jargon that made any discussion excruciatingly more complex than necessary.
 The academic-speak intimidated people less educated than him because he seemed to know more about radical politcs than anyone else.
 He would talk down to other men in the group, especially those her perceived to be less intelligent than him, which was basically everybody."